Your training programme will consist of:

 A wealth of support

-You’ll have a primary tutor who oversees your training, access to 23 education experts at Ark Teacher Training, and three in-school staff dedicated to your development – including your coach who supports you on a daily basis.
+You’ll have a main tutor who oversees your training, access to education experts at Ark Teacher Training, and in-school staff dedicated to your development – including your coach who supports you on a daily basis.
 This is not to mention the other trainees alongside you in your school and throughout the Ark Teacher Training network, who will support you and share the experience with you.

 Every week you’ll be observed and have a feedback session with your coach.
 They will work with you to identify a targeted, bite-sized change in your practice that will help you improve most the following week.
 For example, you may be asked to change the way you move children around the classroom from one task to another.